 South Vietnam, Five Year Plan for Agricultural Development, March 26th, 1973, Michel Nr.
 SVN 526-528; Three stamps in nominals of 2D, 5D and 10D were issued in perforation 12.5:12 (Michel Nr.
 526-527) and 11 (Michel Nr.
 528).
 According to eyewitnesses the 10D stamp was a very late addition to the printing order that was directly requested, last minute, by Nguyễn Văn Thiệu as he wanted to use it in order to assist in his public relation campaign to get re-elected.
-The foreign printing company that was already executing the printing of the 2 and 5D values indicated that it would be unable to print the 10D in time for issuance so a separate order was given to another printing company that was able to print the 10D stamp.
+The Japanese foreign printing company that was already executing the printing of the 2 and 5D values indicated that it would be unable to print the 10D in time for issuance so a separate order was given to another printing company in Hong Kong that was able to print the 10D stamp (SICP Journal Volume XII, Nr.
+2 from March 1982).
 As a result the 10D stamp was printed on very different, thicker, paper and with a different perforation.
 No imperforate trial proofs or Enpreuve de Luxe of the value were produced for the 10D value.

 Here is the mint set.

 These stamps were not officially released imperforate, however, on the 2D and 5D value imperforate trial proofs have come to market.
-No imperforate stamps were never released for the 10D value.
+No imperforate stamps were ever released for the 10D value.

 Enpreuve de Luxe of the 2D and 5D values printed on cardboard paper.
 No Enpreuve de Luxewas produced for the 10D value.